cap-ntu/ML-Model-CI/.github/CONTRIBUTING.md

 sh scripts/start_service.sh
 ```

 After installing the service we need, you must setup the environment variables to activate the service.
-You can run our script in command line, if you are using IDE to develop, you should add the EnvFile manually.
+You can run the script in command line, if you are using IDE to develop, you should add the EnvFile manually.

 #### Option1: Using Script